pingcap/tidb-dev-guide/get-started/install-golang.md

 # Install Golang

-In order to build TiDB from source code, you need to have Go installed on your development environment.
+To build TiDB from source code, you need to install Go in your development environment first.
+If Go is not installed yet, you can follow the instructions in this document for installation.

 ## TL;DR